B.C.’s corrupt Office of the

 after announcing his shameless excuses for the Dziekanski death squad.

 As a Crown attorney with B.C.’s Criminal Justice Branch executive management, Stan Lowe took part in the unanimous decision to exonerate the four RCMP officers involved in Robert Dziekanski’s death.
 Lowe stated emphatically that the five Taser shocks and other brutal treatment inflicted on Dziekanski were “reasonable and necessary.”
-One week later Lowe was appointed B.C.’s third police complaint commissioner by a legislative committee that included current B.C. solicitor general Mike Farnworth.
+One week later Lowe was appointed B.C.’s third police complaint commissioner by a legislative committee that included future B.C. solicitor general Mike Farnworth.
 In 2015, despite overwhelming evidence of Lowe’s ongoing deceit and corruption, Farnworth took part in the decision to reappoint him.

 Rollie Woods set up a lucrative retirement sinecure